andreasm80/netbox_avd_pipeline_demo/README.md

 This repository contains the scripts, jinja templates, ansible playbooks and Netbox plugins I use in my CI pipeline demo showcasing Netbox and Arista Architect Validate Deploy working together.

 This is not, by far, intended as a best practice approach, nor an offical approach from Arista.
 This is my own creation to just showcase how AVD and ANTA can be used as powerful tools in a CI pipeline in combination with tools such as Netbox, Git and Arista Cloudvision.
+I have also tried to keep the examples (group_var files etc) provided by AVD as "out-of-the-box" as possible from the AVD repo and keeping AVD as "unmodified" as possible to make it simpler to maintain and upgrade when new versions of AVD is released without adding too many "custom" scripts and playbooks that I need to revise if something is deprecated down the path.

 There are many ways to achieve such integrations and approaches which also cover much more details and logics.
 This is just my take on it to maybe inspire or getting the tought process started.